abla1012/Baum/README.md

 # Baum

-Quick and dirty implementation von API calls für das rentMyRide backend!
+Quick and dirty implementation of API calls for the rentMyRide backend!

 **Important!**
 For it to work you have to adjust the BASE_URL in the MainActivity.kt